 Simulators mimic the electrical signal from a typical vacuum gauge at various vacuum levels/pressures.
 Their most common use is troubleshooting vacuum systems and identifying potential setup issues.
-This document outlines simulators offered by Televac and how they can be used.
+This application note outlines simulators offered by Televac® and how they can be used.

 1. Zero point simulators simulate a typical vacuum gauge output at 0 micons/mTorr.

 2. Multi-point simulators simulate a typical vacuum gauge output at multiple pressures.

 Available simulators are listed below:

 3 point (0, 100, 1000 microns)

 4 point (10-3, 10-4, 10-5, 10-6 Torr)

 |7E Double Inverted Magnetron||2 point (10-2, 10-5 Torr)||2-2142-000|

 |7F Double Inverted Magnetron||2 point (10-3, 10-5 Torr)||2-2145-000|